it-projects-llc/odoo-saas-tools/README.md

 	 * click [Open Server].
 Be sure that you allow pop-ups in your browser.
        * log out from SaaS Server
 	   * click "Log in via SaaS Portal"
+	   * now SaaS Portal has access_token to send commands to SaaS Server

 6. Create Plan
    * open Saas/SaaS/Plans